ghaerr/8086-toolchain/readme.md

 OpenWatcom environment variables and env.sh from ELKS, or just env.sh from ELKS and wcenv.sh in libc directory of ELKS top-dir, after adjusting the path to OpenWatcom directory).

-ELKS source code top directory contains a script called 'copyc86.sh' which copies the toolchain binaries, headers and library to ELKS root fs template and also produces an archive.
+ELKS source code top directory contains a script 'buildc86.sh' whcih builds the toolchain binaries, and 'copyc86.sh' which copies the toolchain binaries, headers and library to ELKS /usr and also produces an archive.

 ## Build and Install